 The other basic kind of life insurance is term insurance.

-Term insurance is purchased to provide coverage for a specific period of time rather than for a “whole life”.
+Term insurance is purchased to provide coverage for a specific period of time rather than for a “whole life.”
 Some term policies have level fixed premiums that can last between 10 and 30 years.
 This allows the policy owner to pay a fixed annual premium for whatever fixed period the policy contract stipulates.
 Other term insurance policies have annual-renewable premiums which are adjusted annually.
 “As you get older, premiums steadily increase.”[iii]
+If you use term insurance, it’s important to keep your coverage current, so your family can receive the death benefit, when you die.

-There are other insurance policies sold in today’s market place but they are what you might call hybrids of the two basic types of insurance discussed above and various investment strategies.
+There are other insurance policies sold in today’s marketplace but they are what you might call hybrids of the two basic life insurance types discussed above and various investment strategies.

 “Investment returns are variable and are adjusted on a monthly basis.”[v]